 For laying hens, nest boxes just large enough to fit one "seated" hen are desirable.
 If eggs are to be collected for consumption, efforts need to be made to decrease broodiness in the hens.
 The term “broody” refers to a hen that stops laying eggs in order to sit on the eggs, even when no eggs are present.
 As soon as this behavior is noticed, the hen should be moved to a wire cage.
 Broody hens can have an aggressive temperament, and caution must be taken during handling.
 Most hens put into cages become less broody in 2–3 days.
-Without intervention, hens may remain broody for 3–4 wk.
+Without intervention, hens may remain broody for 3–4 weeks.

-Probably the largest determinant in deciding whether to buy hatched chicks or hatch within the backyard flock is the desired size of the flock.
-For small flocks, inexpensive, easy-to-operate incubators/hatchers are available at farm stores or through mail order catalogs.
+Probably the largest determinant in deciding whether to buy hatched chicks or to hatch within the backyard flock is the desired size of the flock.
+For small flocks, inexpensive, easy-to-operate incubators/hatchers are available at farm stores, through catalogs, or online.
 When first starting out, as many as 50% of the eggs may not hatch, thus making egg space a concern if a large hatch is needed.
 Most home incubators have good temperature control but inadequate humidity control.
 Chicken eggs can withstand changes in humidity during incubation; however, other species such as turkeys are much more sensitive to poor humidity control.
 With home incubators, temperature should be regulated for at least 2–3 days before the eggs are placed.
 During incubation, the temperature should be checked twice daily (fluctuations between 98°F and 101°F are fine for chicken eggs; temperature requirements for other species should be researched before incubation) and the water pan kept full.

 Dead eggs can be removed before possibly exploding.
 Eggs need to be turned ~4 times/day until the last few days before hatch (embryonation day 18 for chicken eggs).
 It helps to know approximate incubation periods of the poultry of interest to gauge when to provide adequate interference for a successful hatch.
 For example, the incubation period for chickens is 21 days, for Bobwhite quail 23–24 days, for guinea fowl 27–28 days, for ducks 28 days, and for geese 28–33 days.
 If eggs do not hatch, examination of the dead embryos can yield some clues as to the cause.